 Although many people simply use filled garden containers on their deck or patio to add impact, they can be used as problem-solvers!
 Let’s look at five examples below…

-Colorful container gardens can be used to fill an otherwise colorless spots in the garden.
+Colorful container gardens can be used to fill dull or colorless spots in the garden.

 2. The great disguiser!

 Containers can be used to cover or take attention away from an unattractive wall or bare spot around a deck or porch.

 By grouping several containers together, you can create a sense of fullness; you can also rotate containers around, depending on what looks best during any particular time of year.